-The vehicle stopped around 3KMs from the border in what the respondent reported to be a large, agricultural field.
-On the riverbank, the respondent found a small, plastic boat.
-The ten POM and the second smuggler used the boat to cross over the Evros/Meriç River into Greece.
-All eleven people made it across.
+The vehicle stopped around 3 kilometres from the border in what the respondent reported to be a large, agricultural field.
+On the riverbank, the respondent found a small, plastic boat, which she and a group of ten others used to cross the Evros/Meriç River into Greece.
 The time was 22:00.

 When they reached land, the group of eleven began walking along an unpaved road and through a forest before reaching an open field.
 With little natural coverage, the men began to run, yet the respondent — still carrying her two-year-old, wasn’t able to keep pace.
-Falling behind, the family of four kept to a fast walk for almost 5KMs until reaching an orchard.
+Falling behind, the family of four kept to a fast walk for almost 5 kilometres until reaching what she described as an orchard.
 Moments after, the respondent heard vehicles approaching, soon followed by the beam of a car light.
 She tried to hide herself and her children, but the cars caught up to them.
-Of the ten POM who made it across, eight were apprehended.
-The smuggler and the two Moroccan men avoided capture.
+Of the group of eleven who made it across, eight were apprehended.

-When addressing the POM, the officers spoke in English.
+When addressing the transit group, the officers reportedly spoke in English.
 Among each other, they reportedly spoke Greek.
 The officers demanded that all phones be handed over.
 Each person was then searched one-by-one.
-A full strip search of the four men followed — even with the respondent and her children in close proximity.
+A full strip search of the four men reportedly followed — even with the respondent and her children in close proximity.
 The entire group was held outside for over an hour.
 “It was so cold…and they were talking and laughing while they [looked] at us.”
 When the search was over, they returned only their clothing.
 The time was around 2:00.

 With all 15 people loaded in the trunk of the van, the engine started.
 For 15 minutes they drove — reportedly with minimal consideration of the people in the back.
 Driving recklessly along unpaved roads, the children could barely keep balance.
-When the car finally stopped and the 15 were unloaded, they found another group of around 40 POM had already arrived.
+When the car finally stopped and the 15 were unloaded, they found another group of around 40 people-on-the-move had already arrived.
 Of the possessions they still had, the officers ordered that they leave them in the van before joining the larger group.
 The respondent noted that — from the dialects she could hear, the majority of Arabic speakers likely came from Morocco or Syria.
 Of those remaining, she speculated that they came from Nigeria or Mali.
 The group of 40 reportedly ranged between 20 – 35 years old and included three women.

-Accompanying them were six additional officers, all of whom were dressed in sportswear.
+Accompanying them were six additional officers, all of whom were reportedly dressed in sportswear.
 No one wore a formal uniform, yet each had balaclavas along with batons.
 Near the river, the respondent spotted two plastic boats.
-With batons in hand, the officers searched the POM again one-by-one.
+With batons in hand, the officers searched the group again one-by-one.
 When they reached the respondent, one male officer reportedly physically checked for anything hidden.
 During the body search, the respondent continuously tried to push his hands away when touching her in sensitive areas, but he only responded by pushing her hands away.
 “I was trying to stop him…but he always [pulled] my hand down [and said] give me money for the safety of your kids!”
-When the respondent noted that she had no money to give, the officer then began searching her children.
+When the respondent said that she had no money to give, the officer then began searching her children.
 “He asked me and my kids to take off our shoes and he searched my younger kids and then he searched my baby.”
-The officer undressed the infant, searching anything hidden in the infant’s clothing.
+The officer reportedly undressed the infant, searching anything hidden in the infant’s clothing.
 When finished, he yelled at them to join the others.
 None of their family members’ shoes were returned.
 Barefoot and stripped of all remaining belongings, they headed into the boats.